Should You Drink A2 Milk Instead Of Regular Milk?

 No, it is not genetically modified.

-Yes, it is available worldwide and in the U.S. at many large chain grocery stores.
+It is available worldwide and in the U.S. at many large chain grocery stores.

 - Bunker Hill– Online ordering